Hits Radio East Yorkshire & North Lincolnshire: History

+Hits Radio rebrand

+On 10 January 2024, station owners Bauer announced Viking FM would be rebranded as Hits Radio East Yorkshire & North Lincolnshire from 17 April 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.
+The announcement signalled the end of the Viking Radio brand after 40 years of broadcasting.

+On 20 March 2025, Bauer announced it would end its local Hits Radio breakfast show for East Yorkshire and North Lincolnshire to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+Local news and traffic bulletins will continue from the station's Leeds studios.

+The station's final local programme aired on 6 June 2025.

 Achievement

 In 2005, the station won its first Gold Award at the Sony Radio Academy Awards for "Happy Hour"; a news investigation into binge drinking in the region.
 They won a Bronze award in 2006 for their series of programmes on subjects like ASBO's and street crime.

 In 2005, Viking FM's Creative Team (who write and make the adverts) won a Vox Award for a Road Safety ad, in 2006 they won four Vox Awards (Best Campaign, Best Use of Music, Best Media Production and Other) and the London International Awards for Sound Design.
 In 2007 they achieved a finalist place at the New York Awards and won a United Nations Award for Peace and Human Rights.

 Branding

 The original logo depicted the station mascot "Eric the Viking", this was phased out in the late 1980s when the logo style was shared with its sister stations.
-This was later phased out and replaced by the Bauer City 'splash'; used by many stations on the network.
+This was later phased out and replaced by the Emap Big City 'splash'; used by many stations on the network.
 In 2015, the logo was overhauled across the Bauer City network and Viking FM has now adopted the 'Your' logo, in line with branding changes to all Bauer City stations.

-Viking's original package was produced by CBC Creative - further idents were made by Jam Creative Productions, Alfasound and Reelworld.
-Viking went through a stage starting in the late 1990s of only using voice over sweeper production produced in-house, however, in 2006 a new sung package was commissioned, produced by Wise Buddah.
+Viking's original package was produced by CBC Creative - further idents were made by JAM Creative Productions, Alfasound and Reelworld.
+Viking went through a stage starting in the late 1990s of only using voice over sweeper production produced in-house, however, in 2006 a new sung package was commissioned, produced by Wisebuddah.
+In the same year, it commissioned another sung package from JonesTM (now TM Studios).